 The bill, S.B.
 No. 66, amends the Transportation Code to enhance the powers of regional transportation authorities, particularly regarding the management and allocation of sales and use tax revenues.
 A new section, 452.204, establishes a General Mobility Program that allows a unit of election within an authority to enter into agreements with a subregional board to allocate up to 25% of its sales and use tax revenue for various mobility projects, including the construction and maintenance of roads, sidewalks, and traffic control improvements.
 The bill also stipulates that 50% of the allocated funds will be available at the start of the fiscal year, while the remaining 50% will be accessible on a reimbursement basis.

 Additionally, the bill modifies existing provisions related to the pledging of revenue for bond security and the use of excess revenue.
-It specifies that authorities may pledge no more than 75% of the revenue from imposed taxes and introduces a requirement for excess revenue to be used for operational expenses, reserves, and the newly established General Mobility Program.
-The bill also revises the frequency of elections for withdrawal from the authority and introduces a new section that restricts the issuance of financial obligations by the authority under certain conditions related to unit elections.
-Overall, these changes aim to provide regional transportation authorities with greater flexibility and resources to improve mobility infrastructure.
+It specifies that revenue in excess of amounts pledged can be used to fund operating reserves and the newly established General Mobility Program.
+The bill also introduces a limitation on the issuance of obligations by the authority in certain circumstances related to the withdrawal of a unit of election.
+Overall, these changes aim to provide regional transportation authorities with greater flexibility and resources to improve transportation infrastructure and services.

 Statutes affected: Introduced: Transportation Code 452.357, Transportation Code 452.358, Transportation Code 452.651 (Transportation Code 452)